sigsum/sigsum/archive/2026-07-14-meeting-minutes.md

     and not blocking log appends (on purpose, so log appends are simple and unblockable, and witnesses are standard and nearly resourceless, etc).
-  - this paper (by wrapping the concept into ECO) only examines such rules engines if they block log advance.  which is fine, but doesn't really describe the world most of us are building towards right now?
+  - this paper (by wrapping the concept into ECO) only examines such rules engines if they block log advance.
+This is fine, but doesn't really describe the world most of us are building towards right now?
   - unclear to me how much consideration there is right now towards how we would actually expect to roll out and use lawful monitors (things that *cannot* block log append).
   - Justin: We got sent the paper.
-We're going thouhg all of this.
+We're going thouhgt all of this.
 I assume that if this was written more like a specification, that would also be helpful?
 Or do you prefer to read it in this format?
-  - rgdd: I prefer this format, there's a gap between this paper and the spec, just as there's a gap between the sigsum docs and the spec, but I don'pt think this paper is the bridge to that gap.
+	  - rgdd: I prefer this format, there's a gap between this paper and the spec, just as there's a gap between the sigsum docs and the spec, but I don't think this paper is the bridge to that gap.
-  - Justin: people from the crypto field describe things differently from the systems-peopl, I'm trying to understand from your perspective what the preferred way of talking would be.
+	  - Justin: people from the crypto field describe things differently from the systems-people, I'm trying to understand from your perspective what the preferred way of talking would be.
 	  - rgdd: I don't have a concrete answer to "how would you do it with the actual specs".
 	  - justin: it's good to know that it's not off-putting to you to have it in that format.
   - Gregoire: what's the status of armory witness?
-	  - filippo: daniel is working on building the firmware, it's not ready, we have the usb armoy in the rack, can boot it but not ready.
+	  - filippo: daniel is working on building the firmware, it's not ready, we have the usb armory in the rack, can boot it but not ready.
 	  - it will be open sourced once we're done with it, but not yet.
 	  - Gregoire: benchmarks?
 	  - filippo: we don't have our own yet, but what was in the previous ones would be sufficient for
-  - rgdd: filippo and I talked about adding mldsa support in litewitness and sigsum-agent.
+  - rgdd: filippo and I talked about adding ml-dsa support in litewitness and sigsum-agent.
 Targeting the softkey in phase 1 for sigsum-agent.